Y Combinator’s new batch features its largest group of Indian startups – TechCrunch

 Krab provides instant loans for trucking companies in India.
 India’s logistics market, despite being valued at $160 billion, remains one of the most inefficient sectors that continues to drag the economy.
 In recent years, a handful of startups have started to explore ways to work with trucking companies.

-Bueno Fiance says it wants to help the next billion users in India get access to financial services.
-It says it wants to solve for short term cash needs of customers by using digital credit card over UPI.
+Bueno Finance says it wants to help the next billion users in India get access to financial services.
+It says it wants to solve for short-term cash needs of customers by using digital credit card over UPI.
 It was to build a Chime for India, and has amassed 70,000 customers.

 Betterhalf is building a Match.com for 100 million Indians.
 It says it is generating $75,000 in monthly revenues, a figure that is growing 30% every month.

 Pensil is helping teachers who use YouTube monetize their courses.
 “YouTube is the largest education platform in India — but it’s not built for teachers,” said Surender Singh, co-founder of Pensil, at the presentation on Tuesday.
-The startup has built tools to allow teachers to create content, facilitate discussions, and collect payments.
+The startup has built tools to allow teachers to create content, facilitate discussions and collect payments.

 AcadPal operates an eponymous app for India’s 10 million teachers to share homework with a tap.
 The startup is attempting to target a $1.4 billion market, which consists of over 400,000 private schools.